-Hayriye Uluca is a Senior Associate and State Litigation Leader for Victoria practising in superannuation and insurance litigation at Maurice Blackburn.
+Hayriye Uluca is a Principal Lawyer and State Litigation Leader for Victoria practising in superannuation and insurance litigation at Maurice Blackburn.

 Hayriye was admitted to practice in 2010 working in Workers’ Compensation and pursuing common law and statutory benefits for her clients.